 Close

-• The WMCF is now open until Friday 17 May 2024.
+• Applications for the WMCF closed on Friday 17 May 2024.

 Do you have a great idea for a project that will help move our community towards zero waste?
 You might be eligible for funding through our Waste Minimisation Community Fund.